-You should have guessed it by now that flying high is not our preferred mode of travel, for that we always bank on that good old rail gaadi.
-Words cannot describe the euphoric feeling of being on a railway platform surrounded by like minded people spitting everywhere and searching for a corner to address nature’s call; it’s home coming for us!
+You would have guessed it by now that flying high is not our preferred mode of travel, for that we always bank on that good old Rail Gaadi.
+Words cannot describe the euphoric feeling of being on a railway platform surrounded by like-minded people spitting everywhere and searching for a corner to address nature’s call; it’s home coming for us!

-A month before the journey we meticulously prepare a list of cheap hotels near Paharganj, collect phone numbers of people staying in Delhi who we met once in a shop, ‘maps of Delhi’ is now part of our precious collection of books, and of course how can the preparation be complete without an air-pillow.
-On the D-day we reach station minutes before the schedule departure time maneuvering through the crowd displaying high level of acrobatic skills, buried under luggage filled with items which were never used in the history of human civilization.
-Coolie cannot pick our bags as the gravitational pull can only be challenged if certain conditions are fulfilled e.g. the item in question is not heavier than the challenger.
-And hence after a valiant attempt they usually retreat from the scene without uttering a single word with a perplexed gaze, so we are always on our own.
-After creating a spectacle for the viewers we enter a compartment, yes any compartment because we don’t have a valid ticket and that’s the thumb rule if you want to make your train journey a memorable one.
+A month before the journey we meticulously prepare a list of cheap hotels near Paharganj, collect phone numbers of people staying in Delhi who we met once in a shop, ‘Maps of Delhi’ is now part of our precious collection of books.
+And of course, how can the preparation be complete without an air-pillow?
+On the D-day, we reach the station minutes before the schedule departure time buried under luggage filled with items that were never used in the history of human civilization and maneuvering through the crowd displaying high level of acrobatic skills.
+Coolie cannot pick our bags as the gravitational pull can only be challenged if certain conditions are fulfilled, i.e., the item in question is not heavier than the challenger.
+And hence, after a valiant attempt they usually retreat from the scene without uttering a single word.
+So we are always on our own.
+After creating a spectacle for the viewers, we enter a compartment, yes any compartment because we don’t have a valid ticket, and that’s the thumb rule if you want to make your train journey a memorable one.
 So from here on it’s all about skill and execution.
 So being a certified without ticket traveler, let me walk you through the procedure.

-Once you enter the compartment try to analyze the situation and feel the vibe.
-Oh no, don’t even look at the girl with a wish to strike up a conversation, it doesn’t give a good impression to start the proceedings; there are two possibilities:
+Once you enter the compartment, try to analyze the situation and feel the vibe.
+Oh no, don’t even look at the girl with a wish to strike up a conversation, it doesn’t make a good impression to start the proceedings.
+There are two possibilities:

-- You have been through this situation before i.e. humiliation in front of 20-30 amused spectators and you will have to live with this Shakti Kapoor image for the rest of your journey.
-There will be couple of compassionate glances with a silent “thank you for taking the initiative and saving us” but no one will talk to you.
+1. You have been through this situation before, i.e., humiliation in front of 20-30 amused spectators and you will be living with a Shakti Kapoor image for the rest of your journey.
+There could be couple of compassionate glances with a silent, ‘thank you for taking the initiative and saving us,’ but no one is going to talk to you.

-- With an expression which would give Lalita Pawar a hard run for her money, she might say “hi”.
-Congratulations, you have just created 20-30 enemies around you who will closely monitor each and every activity of yours from now on with hawk eyes.
+2. With an expression which would give Lalita Pawar a hard run for her money, she might say “Hi”.
+Congratulations, you have just created 20-30 enemies around you who would closely monitor each and every activity of yours from now on with hawk eyes.

-So control all emotions and focus on your basic need first i.e. a place to sit.
-Remember it’s virtually impossible right now to differentiate between you and the hawkers in the compartment with your current status; standing there with bags on your shoulders looking at the passengers with a plea on your face, so get on with the job.
+So control all emotions and focus on your basic need first, i.e., a place to sit.
+Remember, it’s virtually impossible right now to differentiate between you and the hawkers in the compartment with your current status; standing there with bags on your shoulders and looking at the passengers with a plea on your face, so get on with the job.
 Look for innocent faces and quickly start short listing them; avoid healthy people.
-Try to be extra nice to that muscular guy by taking out a 10 rupees note from your wallet (preferably torn) and giving it to him saying “I guess you dropped your money there.”
+Try to be extra nice to that muscular guy by taking out a 10 rupees note from your wallet (preferably torn) and giving it to him saying, “I guess you dropped your money there.”
 It might be of immense help later in case you get thrashed by everyone in the compartment, he might just stay away from this public outrage.
 Now start your campaign with those shortlisted candidates.
-Go there, make your face as weary and tragic as possible and like a professional beggar implore “can I sit here for sometime?”
+Go to each one of them, make your face as weary and tragic as possible, and like a professional beggar implore “Can I sit here for sometime?”
 Spread your luggage throughout the compartment and make it impossible for people to walk because of your luggage.
 They themselves will push your bags under the seat; so you chill.